EducationalTestingService/TOEFL-Spell/README.md

 We provide two files: FilesCounts.tsv and Annotations.tsv  (both have tab-separated values, first line is header).

 *FilesCounts.tsv* contains the names of annotated files (essays) and the count of spelling errros for each.
+Note that 35 essays had no spelling errors.

 The file Annotations.tsv contains tab-separated annotations for all the data.
 Each annotation appears on a separate line, like this: